 - Sweetened condensed milk: I'm obsessed with this thick, creamy, sweet stuff.
 We use it in Brazilian lemonade and it's soooooo good.

 - Evaporated milk: This is really just milk that has had the liquid reduced by about 60%.
 It's a shelf-stable milk that can be used in most recipes that call for milk to make it extra rich or creamy.
-You could always make your own by simmering 3 ¼ cups of regular milk on the stove over medium-low heat for 25 minutes or so, stirring frequently, until reduced to about 1 ⅓ cups.
+You can make your own by simmering 3 ¼ cups of regular whole milk on the stove over medium-low heat for 25 minutes or so, stirring frequently, until reduced to about 1 ⅓ cups.
 Just be careful not to burn it.